Sōtapanna stage of Nibbāna can be attained only by learning the true teachings of the Buddha.

 - Removal by good associations (“paṭisevanā pahātabbā,” where sevana is an association: for example, with good friends and good deeds).

 - Removal by tolerance and patience (“adhivāsanā pahātabbā“).
-For example, even if tempted to steal because one is hungry, one should contemplate the consequences of stealing.
+For example, even if one is tempted to steal because of hunger, one should consider the consequences of doing so.
 There are ways to earn a living.

 - Removal by staying clear of “bad influences and environments” (“parivajjanā pahātabbā“).
-One needs to avoid bad friends, unwise locations for a living (due to floods, bad neighbors, etc.), avoid inappropriate times to go out, etc.
+One needs to avoid bad friends, unwise locations for living (due to floods, bad neighbors, etc.), and avoid inappropriate times to go out, among other things.

 - Removal by getting rid of certain things (“vinodanā pahātabbā“).
 One needs to get rid of immoral thoughts that come to mind, such as excessive sensory pleasure, hate, etc.